Politics of the United Kingdom: Non-Parliamentary political parties

-In 2022, the Democracy Index rated the United Kingdom as a "full democracy" ranking 18th worldwide with an overall score of 8.28 out of a maximum of 10.
-The V-Dem Democracy Indices ranked United Kingdom 22nd worldwide on electoral democracy.

 Membership

 All political parties have membership schemes that allow members of the public to actively influence the policy and direction of the party to varying degrees, though particularly at a local level.
 Membership of British political parties is around 1% of the British electorate, which is lower than in all European countries except for Poland and Latvia.
 Overall membership to a political party has been in decline since the 1950s.
 In 1951, the Conservative Party had 2.2 million members, and a year later in 1952 the Labour Party reached their peak of 1 million members (of an electorate of around 34 million).

 The table below details the membership numbers of political parties that have more than 5,000 members.